Hyperemesis gravidarum caused pregnant woman to vomit so much she lost all her teeth

 However, only 1-3% of women experience excessive nausea and vomiting that can see them be sick multiple times a day.
 The condition is so extreme, sufferers are often unable to keep food or drink down.

-A recent survey of 5,000 pregnant women with HG by the BBC, charity Pregnancy Sickness Support and researchers at King's College London found that 52.1% of women surveyed said that they considered terminating their pregnancy due to HG.
+A previous survey of 5,000 pregnant women with HG by the BBC, charity Pregnancy Sickness Support and researchers at King's College London found that 52.1% of women surveyed said they considered terminating their pregnancy due to HG.
 Some 4.9% said they did terminate a wanted pregnancy because of the severity of HG.

 Hyperemesis gravidarum symptoms